Bias, Micro-aggressions, Structural Oppression

 The staff in the Office of Community Standards & Conduct may assess whether your experience with a student would be a violation of the Code of Student Conduct.
 If it is deemed not be a violation, then there may be no action taken by the office.

-While the Social Justice Center does not have the authority or ability to hold people accountable for identity-based harm, we know and understand the impact that it can have.
+While the Social Justice Collaborative does not have the authority or ability to hold people accountable for identity-based harm, we know and understand the impact that it can have.
 We will support you, advocate for you, and move in solidarity with you.

 If you would like to share your experience, you can contact us: